 I’d say that Medium can be a good plan B option for starting writers.
 It allows reposting content from your blog or website, which will give you all benefits but still attract customers to your personal brand.

-You can also publish there content that is not suitable for your main blog.
+You can also publish content on Medium that is not suitable for your main blog.
 It is not very sustainable money-wise to publish only on Medium, but it can be used for exposure and brand awareness.
 So it is a decent platform for authors, but do not make it your main one.

 So it’s completely up to you to decide whether you want to use Medium.com as a writer or your personal blog to post your articles.